 The pieces are not necessarily the best written and may never see the light of day, but that’s not the point.
 The more I write, the better I’ll write.
 The more the words flow, the better the ideas I’ll have.
 My reticence over dialogue will fade.
 A confidence will gradually appear: word choices, themes, plot, narrative.

 I’m not ready to hold myself accountable to the wider world, but when I do there’s hashtags on Twitter, such as 100DaysofWriting.

-In the meantime, I intend to update the table below and keep track of where I’m at.
+In the meantime, I intend to keep track of where I’m at.
 As long as I’m writing every day with intent, i.e. writing fiction or creative non-fiction and not my grocery shopping list.
 What I’ll write, I’m unsure.
 So far, it’s been a fantasy piece, a sci-fi one and I guess the other, which I submitted, is more literary.
 (I have a page up in the menu ‘my books‘, primed and ready, to list where and when I get published.
 Fingers crossed it won’t be empty for long.)

 I also have storytelling dice, one of my Christmas presents, as inspiration.
 One of the two pieces yesterday was an experiment in creativity — throw a die and see what happens.
 I got a story from it.
 It needs tidying up but it’s the kernel of an idea and something I can work on later if I wish.